Toddler friendly holidays

 The Caribbean is a great long-haul option, particularly in winter when humidity is low and temperatures are steady at around 30C.
 Direct flights from across the UK make the journey surprisingly practical, particularly if your child can sleep through the return (overnight) flight.

 Where to go?
 It’s more about picking the right hotel, and an island with direct flights.
-We recommend the Verandah Resort & Spa in Antigua, Cobblers Cove in Barbados and the Caribbean Club in the Cayman Islands.
+We recommend the Verandah Resort & Spa in Antigua and the Caribbean Club in the Cayman Islands.
 If you want an all-inclusive with lots of facilities and great childcare, try Beaches resorts in Turks & Caicos or Negril and Sandy Bay in Jamaica.

 Florida is a great option: there are plenty of direct flights to Orlando from the UK, lots of things for children to see and do – particularly in the theme parks – and great weather.
 You can rent a private home with a pool in Orlando, or stay close to Walt Disney Resort or Universal Orlando or the less expensive International Drive.